Sample plan

 Sathorn pier

-Buy a 30-baht orange-flag local boat ticket and ride from Sathorn pier upriver as far as Phra Athit.
-Sunset hits the temples and the air is finally cool.
+Buy a 30-baht orange-flag local boat ticket — a real commuter boat — and ride from Sathorn pier upriver as far as Phra Athit.
+Before you board, grab a cold beer ($1.50) from the pier kiosk, sit on the right side.
+In 30 minutes you pass Wat Arun, the Grand Palace, and Wat Phra Kaew's gold spires gilded by the setting sun, then the sky reddens over the river.
 The single best $1 you'll spend in Bangkok.

 meal